 - Cross-curricular themes ensure children learn about a range of cultures and develop an awareness of other cultures

-Full report including Equality Objectives:
+The full report includes Equality Objectives: